Nvreformat/ese-pedidos/README.md

 On the clients app, you will be presented with a choice of restaurants.
 After picking one, you can then select what food you will order and the delivery destination.
 Upon issuing an order. it will be marked as 'Pending', this means you have to to wait until the restaurant processes (i.e, confirms) your order.

-When the restaurant sees your order, it will verify that it's a valid order (i.e you didn't order +100 units of the same kind and have a valid delivery address) and then will mark your order as 'Confirmed'
+When the restaurant sees your order, it will verify that it's a valid order (i.e you didn't order +100 units of the same kind and have a valid delivery address) and then will mark your order as 'Confirmed'.

-Once your order is confirmed by the restaurant, you only have to wait for it to be delivered to the location you specified earlier.
-The payment is made when the order arrives.
+Now, you only have to wait for it to be delivered to the location you specified earlier.
+The payment is made when the order arrives and the order is then marked as 'Finished'.

 # Features